 The Department for Communities and Local Government has published a document which summarises the powers that Councils, Police and landowners have to deal with illegal and unauthorised encampments.
 To view the document click here.

 Warrington Borough Council has also published a list of frequently asked questions on its website relating to Gypsies and Travellers.
 For more information go to http://www.warrington.gov.uk/faqs/201056/gypsies_and_travellers

 Warrington Borough Council has published some information 'All about Ivy' on its website.
 For details visit:http://www.warrington.gov.uk/info/200795/parks_and_green_spaces/1854/all_about_ivy

-UPDATE: Proposed regeneration of play and recreation facilities at Birchwood Forest Park
+UPDATE: Regeneration of play and recreation facilities at Birchwood Forest Park

-The Town Council is hoping that in future years we may also be able to look at improvements to the informal kickabout pitch and the skateboard/BMX area.
+The Town Council is hoping that in future years we will be able to look at improving other areas of the park.

 BIRCHWOOD TOWN COUNCIL

 Our motto and ethos is ‘Serving our Local Community’ which is something which we take great pride in doing.